 With the continual bombardment during in the Battle of Britain, most of Dover’s shops closed and Turnpenny’s were considering doing the same.
 Lewis Hobday of Buckland Mill gave Turnpenny’s office space at their premises in Reading, Berkshire but the shop, with reduced supplies, relied heavily on repairing furniture.
 On 13 November 1940, an unexploded bomb in Bridge Street damaged the rear of the London Road properties and the workshops.
 The buildings took 4-weeks to be made safe and cleared.

 As Dover was in the front line of the German offensive, trade was poor and in 1942, the government introduced the Utility Furniture scheme.
 New furniture followed prescribed guidelines, was strong, simplistic and lacked ornamentation.
 It was also rationed and restricted to newly weds and people whose homes had been destroyed through enemy action.
 Very few newly-weds made their homes in Dover and those, whose homes were destroyed, moved elsewhere.

 Nonetheless, furniture repairs kept the firm very busy and in July 1943 four of Dover’s furnishers, one of which was Turnpenny’s, agreed to close for the same week in order to give their depleted staff a ‘well earned rest.’
-Danger was never far away, and on Wednesday 6 September 1944, the front of the London Road shops suffered shell damage.
+Danger was never far away, and on Sunday 10 September 1944, the front of the London Road shops suffered serious shell damage.
 Nearby 53-year old Fred Mead and 18-year old George Locke were killed, seven people were injured.